mbark/messaging-service/readme.md

 ## Design choices
 A brief overview of some design choices and motivation.

-### REST-server
-The server is written using `Falcon`, mostly because of potential speed gains in the future but also the simple `API` to get started with.

 ### Database
-Redis is used as the backing database to provide high efficieny while also performing all operations atomically to manage concurency.
-The messages are stored in a simple list which means that accessing the oldest and most recent messages is essentially `O(1)`.
+Redis is used as the database to store messages.
+This allows high performance in terms of pushing new messages and reading messages that are fairly recent.
+It is also if necessary capable of clustering.

 ### Storing messages
-Messages are converted to `msgpack` internally to provide more efficient storage.
-As all messages stored are JSON this also means everything can be compacted down.
+Messages are converted to `msgpack` internally to provide more efficient storage, especially so since all messages are `json` themselves.

 New messages are stored in two lists: `full` and `unread`, where `full` contains all message over time and `unread` is just the messages since we last read.
 When performing a `remove` this means the value is removed from both lists.

-Having the messages be stored in two places should not be very inefficient given that they are stored in a compact manner (via `msgpack`) and if the `unread` list is cleaned fairly often.
+Storing the messages in two lists means that data is stored twice, which should however not be a problem given that messages are stored in a compact fashion thanks to `msgpack` and the `unread` list should be cleared fairly often.